C O N S T I T U T I O N

 ARTICLE VI – MEMBERSHIP

 To become a member of the First Baptist Church of Riverton, Wyoming, one must publicly profess faith in Jesus Christ as his personal Savior, have been baptized by immersion, and understand and subscribe to the Statement of Faith (Article V).
 Candidates for membership, whether by baptism, by letter from another church, by statement of experience, or by restoration, shall meet with representatives of the Board of Elders to testify to their conversion experience and their agreement with the faith and work of the church.
-Candidates that the board recommends for membership may be voted upon at any members’ meeting.
+Candidates that the board recommends for membership may be voted upon at any Members’ Meeting.
+An affirmative vote of three-fourths (3/4) of the members present shall be required to accept a candidate for membership.
 The date of favorable vote is the effective date of membership for those accepted by letter, statement of experience, baptism, or restoration.

 Temporary residents of this area whose membership is a home church to which they later expect to return, who otherwise would be qualified by letter or statement of experience, may be presented for associate membership upon recommendation of the Board of Elders.
 If elected to associate membership by vote of the church, they shall be granted all the privileges of membership except voting.
 They may retain full membership in their home church.